ITRS-Group/check_aws/README.md

 # nagios_aws: AWS monitoring plugin

-Nagios/Naemon-compatible plugin for monitoring CloudWatch-enabled AWS instaces.
+Nagios/Naemon-compatible plugin for monitoring CloudWatch-enabled AWS instances.

 To get started, visit the [AWS Web Console](https://console.aws.amazon.com/cloudwatch) to determine what to monitor, and check out